antoine-coulon/effect-introduction/README.md

 N.B: If you're already comfortable with the inner problems and wish to jump straight into the **hows of Effect**, I suggest you to take a look at the official `Effect documentation` and the excellent crashcourse from @pigoz.

+## Source code

+In the `src/` folder you will be able to find the examples that will be used alongside the introduction.

 # Outcomes you can expect from the introduction

 - Understanding most commons problems we're facing as developers